-The minimization over the simplex can be performed using of the correct solution, the search space has parabolic shape.
+The minimization over the simplex can be performed 5 using most practical global search algorithms.
+In the neighborhood of the correct solution, the search space has parabolic shape.
 This suggests using a search algorithm that can exploit this feature.
-While virtually any robust search procedure will successfully implement the required function minimization, a straightforward algorithm is described.
+While virtually any robust search procedure will successfully implement the required function 10 minimization, a straightforward algorithm is described.